Video shows Giants CEO Larry Baer in altercation with wife

 Witnesses saw the ordeal in the public plaza.
 Baer, holding the phone, says “Stop, Pam, stop,” then walks away alone.

+“I am truly sorry for the pain that I have brought to my wife, children and to the organization,” Baer said in a statement issued through the team.
+“It is not reflective of the kind of a person that I aspire to be, but it happened and I will do whatever it takes to make sure that I never behave in such an inappropriate manner again.”

-“Regrettably today we had a heated argument in public over a family matter,” the couple said in a statement issued Friday afternoon through the team.
-“We are deeply embarrassed by the situation and have resolved the issue.”
+The couple had issued a statement earlier Friday saying that they regretted having a “heated argument in public over a family matter.”

+“We are deeply embarrassed by the situation and have resolved the issue,” the couple said.

 Officer Joseph Tomlinson of the San Francisco Police Department said officers didn’t respond at the time, but police are aware of the incident and are investigating.